 Phillip has also gained inspiration by getting to know many of the older generation of locals and seeing the old way of life, the old farms and smallholdings all of which he has incorporated in parts of his work.

-Each piece of work for the 2018 summer show have a story to tell:
+Each piece of work have a story to tell:

 Feeding Time – Caernarfon Castle, Tŵr Eryr.